HP Smart Array 410i as HBA

 Lots of work finding the patches, hours of fact finding and recovery actions.

-Did the install go smoothly?
+Did the installation go smoothly?

 Did it go sideways?